valtoni/nginx-quic/README.md

 ## Build script
 - `build.ps1` downloads the latest Alpine, NGINX and quictls references (unless provided) and pushes the resulting image to `valtoni/nginx-quic`, tagging it as `$NginxVersion-$QuicTlsRef`.
 - Pass `-MetadataPath build-meta.json` to store the resolved versions so other tooling (like the nightly job) can read them.
+- Add `-DryRun` when you only want to refresh `build-meta.json` without building/pushing (the nightly workflow uses this to decide whether to skip a run).

 ```powershell
 # Build with automatically detected versions